Azure/PSRule.Rules.Azure/docs/en/rules/Azure.MySQL.UseFlexible.md

 Azure Database for MySQL Flexible Server to bring you the best of Azure’s open-source database platform.

-Check out the `NOTES` section for more details about the retirement path and migration steps.
+Check out the `LINKS` section for more details about the retirement path and migration steps.

 ## RECOMMENDATION